-Tuition and fees must be paid by the posted due date (or covered by Financial Aid) or your classes may be dropped.
+Tuition and fees must be paid by the posted deadline date (or covered by Financial Aid) or your classes may be dropped.
 Deferred payment plans are available for fall and spring semesters.

-✓ PICK UP A PARKING PERMIT AND PURCHASE YOUR TEXTBOOKS
+PICK UP A PARKING PERMIT AND PURCHASE YOUR TEXTBOOKS

 Your parking permit can be purchased when you pay for your classes at the Student Accounts Office and will be given to you then.
 Once you have your schedule, just go to the Campus Bookstore to purchase your books.
-If you have Financial Aid that covers the cost of books, refer to your award letter for information on book vouchers.
+If you have Financial Aid that covers the cost of books, you may be eligible for the book allowance program.